barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

    - Blake (irreverently tossing his prayer book up in the air and catching it)
    - Josprey

-2. **14 Acolyte (OSE)** of the Order of St. Faxis, leading a chained woman they claim to be a witch who is to be put to the question.
+2. **14 Acolyte (OSE)** of the Order of St. Faxis, leading a chained young woman they claim to be a witch who is to be put to the question.
+The woman is accused of using magical herbs to dull men's wits and lead them into temptation.
+In reality, she is a victim of jealous wives and lying husbands, she knows nothing about witches or witchcraft.

    *Lead Acolyte:*